kleimberger/connectivity/README.md

 I calculated functional connectivity for a tropical hummingbird species, the green hermit.
 Characteristics of their movement behavior (i.e., gap-crossing ability and daily movement distance) were known from previous work in the study system.

-I then assessed the extent to with this functional connectivity measure is associated with plant-hummingbird interactions in this study system.
+I then assessed the extent to which this functional connectivity measure is associated with plant-hummingbird interactions in this study system.
 The most common plant species within the understory of the forest fragments is *Heliconia tortuosa* (hereafter *Heliconia*). *Heliconia* is pollinated by two hummingbird species: Green hermits and Violet sabrewings.

 Functional connectivity is strongly associated with the number of *Heliconia*-associated hummingbirds captured per study site (i.e., Green hermits and Violet sabrewings), *and* the specialization of the plant-hummingbird interaction network.
 We did not find evidence that connectivity influenced the visitation rates to individual *Heliconia* inflorescences or *Heliconia* pollination success.